 The Information Commissioner

-The operation of the DPA, FOIA, GDPR and EIR is supervised by the Information Commissioner.
+The operation of the DPA, FOIA, UK GDPR and EIR is supervised by the Information Commissioner.
 If you make a request for information and believe we have not dealt with it properly, you can complain to the Information Commissioner.
 Further details of the role and powers of the Information Commissioner can be obtained by contacting them:

 Information Commissioner's Office

 Tel: 01625 545700